Shonacw/Conversation_Analysis_Project/README.md

 | Joe Rogan |                 854 |                      161 |                 519 |                            74 |                                50 |                               20 |
 | Elon Musk |                 847 |                       29 |                 591 |                            80 |                                64 |                                3 |

+*Topic Changes Line with Shift*

-Topic Line with a shift when previous topic detected...
+Take the simple line plot above and introduce a horizontal shift when a previous topic is detected.

 <img src = "Screenshots/Screenshot 2021-01-23 at 18.57.25.png" width ="700" />

 ...and a simplified version...

 <img src = "Screenshots/Screenshot 2021-01-23 at 19.05.48.png" width ="700" />

+*Topic Changes Line with Shift - Comparison between different interviews*

 And now similar but for the ENTIRE conversations between a) Joe Rogan and Jack Dorsey, b) Joe Rogan and Elon Musk